uwetom/media-production-worksheets/wk13-unity-ar-introduction/index.md

 ![enter image description here](https://uwetom.github.io/media-production-worksheets/wk13-unity-ar-introduction/images/editor-loc.png)

-If it is installed in a parent folder with spaces you will need to rename the folder and re-add the Unity editor to Unity Hub.
+If it is installed in a parent folder with spaces you will need to quit the Unity Editor and Unity Hub, rename the folder and then follow the prompts re-add / re locate the Unity editor when you reopen Unity Hub.

 First we want to create a new Unity project, Unity Hub has an AR Core template but I have found it unreliable and bloated so we will set up our own that we can use with all our future AR projects.